Weston Park Cancer Charity grant helps young patients to access clinical trials

 A Weston Park Cancer Charity grant of almost £90k has enabled more young people to access clinical trials, by funding the work of a Teenage and Young Adult (TYA) research nurse.

-The grant also covered a range of services for young patients aged 13-25, including peer support activities, hardship grants and one-to-one emotional support.
+The grant, which covered a period of two and a half years, also funded a range of services for young patients aged 13-25 - from hardship grants to one-to-one emotional support.

-As a result, 34 TYA patients have consented to being part of a clinical trial at the hospital – which is more than a five-fold increase in research participation.
+As a result, 34 TYA patients consented to being part of a clinical trial at the hospital during the lifetime of the project – which is more than a five-fold increase in research participation.

 As well as furthering our understanding of cancer, clinical trials can support patients on an individual level as they allow participants to access cutting-edge treatments.